vstehle/systemready-scripts/README.md

 ```{.sh}
 $ ./capsule-tool.py capsule.bin
 ```

+The capsule GUID can be verified to match a specific GUID passed with the `--expected-guid` option.

 The `--force` command line option can be used to force processing even in the case of validation error: